Getting Started with the Basics of Input Masking

 Example D:

-Both the above are good and all, but what if you needed something more than that, but didn’t need that much information, such as in an instance where you only want just the street address of where someone’s business is located.
+Both the above are good, but what if you needed more than that but didn’t need that much information, such as when you only want the street address where someone’s business is located?

 The back-end of your Form:

-Getting Started with the Basics of Input Masking Image-8
+Getting Started With the Basics of Input Masking Image-4

 Front-end of your Form: